-The JetBoil Flash Cooking System comes with an optional pot support and 8-inch FluxRing Fry Pan accessories for sautéing vegetables, frying sausages and meat, cooking potatoes, or fixing a wide range of your culinary favorites anywhere in the world you happen to land.
+The JetBoil Flash Cooking System comes with an optional pot support and 8-inch FluxRing Fry Pan accessories for sautéing vegetables, frying sausages and meat, cooking potatoes, or fixing a wide range of your culinary favourites anywhere in the world you happen to land.

-Have a quick drink or savor a relaxing beverage, and when you’re off to the next destination, just fold up the cup and carry on.
+Have a quick drink or savour a relaxing beverage, and when you’re off to the next destination, just fold up the cup and carry on.
 This lightweight gem weighs next to nothing and collapses flat for easy storage and carrying.

 Sea to Summit also makes foldable XL-bowls that have a tougher base which can be used as a cutting board to chop and prepare food items.